 In this article, you'll learn how to create an Apple app-specific password.

-How to create an app-specific password
+Creating an app-specific password

 - Sign in to your Apple ID account page.

-- Once the app-specific password is generated, copy and paste it into the iCloud connection box in the ScheduleOnce Calendar integration page.
+- Once the app-specific password is generated, copy it.

-- App-specific passwords are valid until you change your primary Apple ID password.
-Once you do, all your existing app-specific passwords are automatically revoked, and must be generated again.
-All third-party applications must be reconnected with new app-specific passwords, including your OnceHub account.
+NoteApp-specific passwords are valid until you change your primary Apple ID password.
+Once you do, all your existing app-specific passwords are automatically revoked and must be generated again.
+Your OnceHub Account must be reconnected with a new app-specific password.